ZlobnyiSerg/SharpWcf/README.md

 </configuration>
 ```

-and put address-related data in *JSON* configuration:
+and put endpoint-related data in *JSON* configuration (this will be applied to all services):

 ```json
 {